 Over eight years to June 2015, the Australian Government is providing funding of over $280 million to support the initiative.

 Utilising $45 million of NLECI funding for low emission coal demonstration projects in Victoria, the Australian Government has committed to jointly fund the $90 million Advanced Lignite Demonstration Program (ALDP) with the Victorian Government.

 This is an initiative that funds the demonstration and deployment of emerging technology to reduce the greenhouse gas emissions intensity of lignite (brown coal) and improve the economically recoverable return from lignite.

-The ALDP was jointly announced by the Hon Minister Ferguson AM MP Minister for Resources and Energy and the Hon Michael O’Brien, Victorian Minister for Resources and Energy in the Latrobe Valley on 3 August 2012.
+The ALDP was jointly announced by the Australian and Victorian governments on 3 August 2012.